aureentuluvacal/aureentuluvacal.github.io/README.md

 # ToDo for Me

-- Setup basic theme
+- Migrate all posts over
-- Migrate posts over
+- Add heroes to posts